minvws/nl-covid19-testvac-qr-core/README.md

 1. Show that this can by largely done off-line; not requiring a connection by the holder.

 The cryptographic technologies are based on Camenisch-Lysyanskaya signatures and Zero Knowledge Proofs in general, and those of Idemix / Identiy Mixer (and IRMA.app) in particular.

+A method similar to this example is _also_ used to convey a negative test result in the CoronaCheck apps currently being built in The Netherlands.
+For more information about that code base can be found in the repositories https://github.com/minvws/nl-covid19-coronacheck-app-coordination, https://github.com/minvws/nl-covid19-coronacheck-cl-core, https://github.com/minvws/nl-covid19-coronacheck-app-android, https://github.com/minvws/nl-covid19-coronacheck-app-ios.

 ## Context